The Color Radio Years:

 In The Beginning:

-KROY first signed on the air in 1937, as Franklin Delano Roosevelt was beginning his second term as president of the United States.
+KROY first signed on the air September 2,1937, as Franklin Delano Roosevelt was beginning his second term as president of the United States.
 In those dark days of the Great Depression, KROY broadcast a welcome schedule of news and entertainment programming for Sacramento's 93,000 residents.
 Assigned to 1210 on the AM dial, KROY operated with only 100 watts, from studios on the mezzanine of the old Hotel Sacramento at 10th and K streets.
 The station's personnel included a young salesman named Elton Rule, who would later become president of the American Broadcasting Co.